CentOS/centos-bootc/docs/cloud-agents.md

-# Project CentOS boot tier-1 and cloud agents

 ---
-nav_order: 2
+nav_order: 4
 ---

+# Project CentOS boot tier-1 and cloud agents

 The tier-0 and tier-1 images today do not contain any special hypervisor-specific agents.
 The following specifically are not included